jmalloc/arduino-mcp4xxx/README.md

 ### Known Issues / Caveats

-* Does not support entire 4XXX range, notably absent is support for quad-pot devices.
+* Does not support entire 4XXX range, notably absent is support for I2C and quad-pot devices.
 * Only tested with MCP4151, which does not have a hardware shutdown pin.